Fenghuang Dan Cong

 Gaiwan Lid: Almond meal

-There is something truly amazing, almost magical, about Ju Duo Zai (almond cultivar) Fenghuang Dan Cong from Wudong Shan.
-Plucked from Ju Duo Zai trees around 40 years old, this tea delivers on the promise of Wudong’s greatness.
+There is something truly amazing, almost magical, about Almond Wudong Dan Cong (Ju Duo Zai – almond cultivar) from Wudong Mountain.
+Plucked from Ju Duo Zai trees about 40 years old, this tea delivers on the promise of Wudong’s greatness.
 The skilful roasting process left the tea with no trace of ‘fire flavour’.
 The unbrewed leaf has the slightest hint of dry grain and cereal and the wet leaf tickles the nose with subtle hints of almond.
 The first infusion is delightfully sweet and well balanced.
 It released flavours of creamy almond extremely evenly and the sweet sensation persisted in my mouth for a long time.
 As we progressed through more than 15 infusions, the profile of sweetness and creamy almond remained steady for about 5 infusions.
-As we moved into the later infusions, the wonderful floral fragrance of Dan Cong began emerging, blending perfectly with the delightful almond flavour.
+As we moved into the later infusions, the wonderful floral fragrance of Almond Wudong Dan Cong began emerging, blending perfectly with the delightful almond flavour.
 Fans of Fenghuang Dan Cong, looking to experience the divine taste of Wudong Shan or looking to recapture that wonderful memory will love this tea.

 Wudong Village on Wudong Mountain, Chaoshan Area, Guangdong Province.